uservoice/uservoice-java/README.md

 --------------------------------------------

 SSO-token can be used to create sessions for SSO users.
 They are capable of synchronizing the user information from one system to another.
-Generating the SSO token from SSO key and given uservoice subdomain can be done by calling com.uservoice.SSO.GenerateToken method like this:
+Generating the SSO token from SSO key and given uservoice subdomain can be done by calling com.uservoice.SSO.generateToken method like this:

 ```java
     String ssoToken = com.uservoice.SSO.generateToken(USERVOICE_SUBDOMAIN, SSO_KEY, new HashMap<String, String>() {{